Gilead's remdesivir gets U.S. FDA approval for hospitalized COVID-19 patients | Health

 The U.S. Food and Drug Administration on Thursday approved Gilead Sciences Inc's antiviral drug remdesivir for treating patients hospitalized with COVID-19, making it the first and only drug approved for the disease in the United States.
 Remdesivir, given intravenously, was one of the drugs used to treat U.S. President Donald Trump during his bout with COVID-19.

-It has been available under an FDA emergency use authorization since May, after a study led by the National Institutes of Health showed it reduced hospital stays by five days.
-But the World Health Organization (WHO) last week said its global trial of COVID-19 therapies found that remdesivir did not have a substantial effect on patients' length of hospital stay or chances of survival.
+The FDA's formal approval comes just hours before the president's final debate with Democratic rival Joe Biden ahead of the Nov.
+3 presidential election.
+Remdesivir has been available under an FDA emergency use authorization (EUA) since May, after a study led by the National Institutes of Health showed it reduced hospital stays by five days.

+However, the World Health Organization (WHO) last week said its global trial of COVID-19 therapies found that remdesivir did not have a substantial effect on patients’ length of hospital stay or chances of survival.
 That study has not been reviewed by outside experts.
-Gilead has questioned the potential for bias in the WHO study, which was not "blinded," meaning that participants and their doctors were aware of which treatments were being used.
+Gilead has questioned the potential for bias in the WHO study, which was not "blinded," meaning that patients and their doctors were aware of which treatments were being used.

+"The formal FDA approval doesn't change our (sales) estimates or outlook for remdesivir given it has already been branded standard-of-care prior to formal approval," Raymond James analyst Steven Seedhouse said in a research note, calling the prescribing guidelines and approval "pretty much a best case for Gilead," given the WHO results questioning remdesivir's benefits.
+Gilead said it is currently meeting demand for the drug in the United States and anticipates meeting global demand by the end of October.

-The company said its drug has regulatory approvals or temporary authorizations in about 50 additional countries.
+The company said Veklury has regulatory approvals or temporary authorizations in about 50 additional countries.
 Also on Thursday, the FDA issued a new emergency use authorization for remdesivir to treat hospitalized pediatric patients under age 12 who weigh enough to receive an intravenous drug.

-Gilead said it is still working to understand the full potential of Veklury, in different settings and as part of combination therapy approaches.
+Gilead said it is still working to understand the full potential of remdesivir, in different settings and as part of combination therapy approaches.
+The company is also developing an inhaled version of the drug that might be used outside a hospital setting, if approved.

 - READ MORE ON: